Trouble (Akon album): Release

-When originally released in 2004, the UK version of the album contained thirteen tracks, whilst US versions of the album only contained twelve, omitting the song "Ghetto".
+When originally released in 2004, the UK version of the album contained 13 tracks, whilst US versions of the album only contained 12, omitting the song "Ghetto".
 The digital version of the US album includes the bonus track "Kill The Dance".
 In 2005, the UK version of the album was re-issued with additional bonus tracks "Gunshot" and a remix of "Locked Up".
-In Japan, the bonus tracks were the same, however, the track "Ghetto" was once again omitted.
+In Japan, the bonus tracks were the same; however, the track "Ghetto" was once again omitted.
 For its release across Europe in late 2004, the album was completely altered, with remixes of "Belly Dancer", "Lonely" and "Don't Let Up" replacing the original versions, issued in the US and UK.
-The European version also removes the track "I Wont" and replaces it with a brand new track, "Easy Road".
+The European version also removes the track "I Won't" and replaces it with a brand new track, "Easy Road".
 In 2005, the album was reissued, this time with a bonus disc containing two brand new tracks, two remixes and six collaborations between Akon and other artists.
-In Europe, the bonus disc contained eleven tracks, adding another remix of "Ghetto" as track one.
+In Europe, the bonus disc contained 11 tracks, adding another remix of "Ghetto" as track one.
 In 2006, all US versions of the album were removed from iTunes, replacing them with the European version.
-However, the European edition loses the track "Easy Road" and replaces it with the original track "I Wont", and also includes the US digital bonus track "Kill The Dance", instead of the remix of "Locked Up".
+However, the European edition loses the track "Easy Road" and replaces it with the original track "I Won't", and also includes the US digital bonus track "Kill The Dance", instead of the remix of "Locked Up".